ComposableFi/env/README.md

 Kudos to this person https://jonascarpay.com/posts/2022-09-19-declarative-deployment.html and my several attempt doing nix+tf all the ways possible.

 Here is summary of my attempts https://discourse.nixos.org/t/unknown-values-propagation-in-nix-like-in-hcl/26743

+# Security

+Sure I should also setup security advisory to GitHub hooks and other scanners, to check TF and NIX must not leak secrets, I just did not.

+Nothing ~~big money~~ serious is in run for now :)

+Anyway bots on cold wallet should tip only needed for operation for hot.

+Use stash rotating accounts for real CryptoOps, etc.